vmichalak/bloc_lint/README.md

 Bloc Lint
 ===

+# ⚠️ IMPORTANT NOTICE:
+This package have moved to [bloc monorepo](https://github.com/felangel/bloc/pull/4278) and will be maintained there.

+Please refer to the Bloc monorepo for the latest updates.

+---

 Custom linter rules for Flutter projects using the [bloc library](https://bloclibrary.dev/).
 This package is based on [dart_custom_lint](https://github.com/invertase/dart_custom_lint) package.